UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 ## Job scripts (batch)

-- A batch job is an instruction you give the computer to perform.
+- A batch job is an instruction you give the job scheduler to perform.
-- The instruction is settled when it has been sent to the job scheduler.
+- when submitted you will get a "job-id"
-    - you can though ``cancel`` the job, if you find out that you missed anything
+- The instruction is settled/finally defined when it has been sent to the job scheduler.

-!!! info
+    - you can though ``cancel <job-id>`` the job, if you find out that you missed anything

-    - Content of batch script :
+!!! info "Typical content of batch script"

     - Slurm parameters (**flags**)
     - Load software modules
     - (Navigate in file system)
     - Run program(s)
     - (Collect output)
-    - ... and more
+    - (... and more)

 !!! tip